margo/specification/system-design/app-interoperability/local-registries.md

       password: "<password>"
 ```

-## Option - Docker Registry as Pull-through Cache on Docker Level
+## Option - Container Registry as Pull-through Cache on Docker Level

 To configure a pull-through cache in Docker for the container registry, a Docker Registry can be setup that acts as caching proxy for a remote Docker registry.
 Such a Docker Registry container can be defined using the following `config.yml`: